 - 3 tablespoon brown sugar

 - 3 slices of stollen around 180 g or 6 oz

 - Prepare 4 glasses around 200 ml each or 6 glasses around 125 ml.

 - Peal the apples, core them and then cube them to around 3 cm cubes.

 - Chop the vanilla pod in half and scrape out the pulp of the first half.

 - Melt the butter in a saucepan.
 Then add the brown sugar, half the vanilla pulp, gingerbread spice and heat on medium heat.

 - Once the sugar starts to caramelise, add the apple cubes and rum or apple juice.
 Cook for around 5 minutes.
 Once the apple chunks begin to soften, removed them with a slotted spoon and set aside.

 - Cook the caramel sauce for a further 5 minutes until it has a thick, creamy consistency.
 Now return the apples to the pan and cook for another 2-3 minutes.
 Leave the caramelised apples to cool down.

-- Slice the stollen slices into little cubes. > - Ensure that the caramel apples have cooled.
+- Slice the stollen slices into little cubes.

+- Ensure that the caramel apples have cooled.
 Then cover the bottom of each glass with the stollen cubes.
-Layer 2 tsp of > caramel apples on top.
-Now add 2 or 3 tbsp of mascarpone and finish off with a layer of caramelised apple. > - To decorate stick one of the stollen sticks into the crème, like a wafer.
+Layer 2 teaspoon of caramel apples on top.
+Now add 2 or 3 tablespoon of mascarpone and finish off with a layer of caramelised apple.

+- To decorate stick one of the stollen sticks into the crème, like a wafer.